LagoLunatic/wwrando/docs/faq.md

 To use bombs, you must first find the item literally named "Bombs".

 Once you do, any increases to carrying capacity from Bomb Bags you already obtained will be carried over.

+## Why won't Beedle sell me a randomized item, just arrows/bombs/potions?

+Beedle sells different items depending on which island you're currently at.

+The randomized 20 Rupee Item he sells is available at Outset Island, Pawprint Isle, Dragon Roost Island, Forest Haven, Spectacle Island, Eastern Triangle Isle, and Southern Triangle Isle.

+The three randomized expensive items he sells are only available at Rock Spire Isle.

+Beedle also appears at several other islands, but his inventory at those islands isn't currently randomized and is not required to beat the randomizer.

 ## I found bait/letters/spoils, but I don't have a bag to hold them.